-For most people this is going to wind up being under thirty or even twenty five grabs of carbs per day.
+For most people, this is going to wind up being under thirty or even twenty-five grams of carbs per day.
 This can be harder than it sounds.

 A lot of people on the ketogenic diet will make sure to avoid bread or bowl of pasta.
 However there are quite the amount of snacks and processed foods that might lure you in because it says sugar free on the front of the box.

-Sometimes the sugar in these snacks are replaced with other unhealth things like corn syrup, rice syrup, honey or even fructose.
+Sometimes the sugar in these snacks is replaced with other unhealthy things like corn syrup, rice syrup, honey, or even fructose.

 It’s not a bad idea to start taking a closer look at the nutrition labels of the food you buy.

-However, even if you check every nutrition label, with such a low allowance of carbs even fruit can bring your total to over the amount of allowed carbs per day.
+However, even if you check every nutrition label, with such a low allowance of carbs even fruit can bring your total to over the number of allowed carbs per day.